Searching For Truth

 WELCOME

-From the earliest days of our lives, we are seeking to make sense of the world around us, and our thirst for knowledge is great.
+From the earliest days of our lives, we seek to make sense of the world around us, and our thirst for knowledge is great.
 Our natural desire is to look for answers and search for truth.

-Many factors influence us as we progress in our development—whether it is physical, intellectual, or spiritual development—but the issue of motivation is fundamental to our learning at every age.
+Many factors influence us as we progress in our development—whether it is physical, intellectual, or spiritual—but motivation is fundamental to our learning at every age.
 As we have discussed in many courses, understanding is itself the greatest of all motivators.
-When we achieve understanding, the pursuit of learning becomes a source of continued joy.
+When we achieve understanding, pursuing learning becomes a source of continued joy.

 Searching for God